Undergraduate Advising & Student Services

 WELCOME TO THE OFFICE OF UNDERGRADUATE ADVISING & STUDENT SERVICES

-Our goal is to promote student success by creating an on-going partnership between students and advisors.
-Academic advisors provide knowledge regarding degree requirements, campus resources to assist students in understanding the value of a liberal arts education.
+Our goal is to promote student success by creating an ongoing partnership between students and advisors.
+Academic advisors provide knowledge regarding degree requirements, and campus resources to assist students in understanding the value of a liberal arts education.
 Kent State University undergraduate students are required to meet with their academic advisor in the college once per semester.

 - Review and update your graduation planning system (GPS);

 - Discuss your graduation timeline;

 - Remove your registration pin so you can register for your next semester.

 Your academic advisor is determined by the first letter of your last name: